gaba-dev-1/gaba-dev-1/README.md

 ## 🔬 Subject

 Complex systems—from social networks to ecosystems—have hidden patterns that determine how they function.
-I build computational tools to find these patterns and understand what makes systems work (or fail).
+I build games and tools to find these patterns and understand what makes systems work (or fail).

 **🔢 Foundation** → **🍄 Detection** → **⚡ Dynamics** → **🌳 Assessment** → **🕸️ Integration** → **🔍 Evolution**